clarity-lang/reference/reference.md

 This file contains the reference for the Clarity language.

-## Language design
+## Design

-Clarity differs from most other smart contract languages in two essential ways:
+A smart contract is composed of two parts:

-* The language is interpreted and broadcasted on the blockchain as is (not compiled)
-* The language is decidable (not Turing complete)

-Using an interpreted language ensures that the executed code is human-readable and auditable.
-A decidable language like Clarity makes it possible to determine precisely which code is going to be executed, for any function.

-A Clarity smart contract is composed of two parts-- a data space and a set of functions.
-Only the associated smart contract may modify its corresponding data space on the blockchain.
-Functions may be private and thus callable only from within the smart contract, or public and thus callable from other contracts.
+1. A data-space, which is a set of tables of data which only the smart contract may modify
+2. A set of functions which operate within the data-space of the smart contract, though they may call public functions from other smart contracts.

 Users call smart contracts' public functions by broadcasting a transaction on the blockchain which invokes the public function.
-Contracts can also call public functions from other smart contracts.

-Note some of the key Clarity language rules and limitations.

-* The only atomic types are booleans, integers, fixed length buffers, and principals
+This smart contracting language differs from most other smart contracting languages in two important ways:

+1. The language _is not_ intended to be compiled.
+The LISP language described in this document is the specification for correctness.
+2. The language _is not_ Turing complete.
+This allows us to guarantee that static analysis of programs to determine properties like runtime cost and data usage can complete successfully.

+## Specifying Contracts

+A smart contract definition is specified in a LISP language with the following limitations:

-* Recursion is illegal and there is no lambda function.
+1. Recursion is illegal and there is no `lambda` function.
-* Looping may only be performed via `map`, `filter`, or `fold`
+2. Looping may only be performed via `map`, `filter`, or `fold`
+3. The only atomic types are booleans, integers, fixed length buffers, and principals
-* There is support for lists of the atomic types, however, the only variable length lists in the language appear as function inputs;
+4. There is additional support for lists of these types (and lists of lists), however the only variable length lists in the language appear as function inputs.
-  There is no support for list operations like append or join.
-* Variables are created via `let` binding and there is no support for mutating functions like `set`.
+5. Variables may only be created via `let` binding and there is no support for mutating functions like `set`.
+6. Defining of constants and functions are allowed for simplifying code using `define-private` statement.
+However, these are purely syntactic.
+If a definition cannot be inlined, the contract will be rejected as illegal.
+These definitions are also _private_, in that functions defined this way may only be called by other functions defined in the given smart contract.
+7. Functions specified via `define-public` statements are _public_ functions.
+8. Functions specified via `define-read-only` statements are _public_ functions and perform _no_ state mutations.
+Any attempts to modify contract state by these functions or functions called by these functions will result in an error.

+Public functions return a Response type result.
+If the function returns an `ok` type, then the function call is considered valid, and any changes made to the blockchain state will be materialized.
+If the function returns an `err` type, it will be considered invalid, and will have _no effect_ on the smart contract's state.
+So if function `foo.A` calls `bar.B`, and `bar.B` returns an `ok`, but `foo.A` returns an `err`, no effects from calling `foo.A` materialize--- including effects from `bar.B`.
+If, however, `bar.B` returns an `err` and `foo.A` returns an `ok`, there may be some database effects which are materialized from `foo.A`, but _no_ effects from calling `bar.B` will materialize.

+Unlike functions created by `define-public`, which may only return Response types, functions created with `define-read-only` may return any type.

+## List Operations

+* Lists may be multi-dimensional (i.e., lists may contain other lists), however each entry of this list must be of the same type.
+* `filter` `map` and `fold` functions may only be called with user-defined functions (i.e., functions defined with `(define-private ...)`, `(define-read-only ...)`, or `(define-public ...)`) or simple native functions (e.g., `+`, `-`, `not`).
+* Functions that return lists of a different size than the input size (e.g., `(append-item ...)`) take a required _constant_ parameter that indicates the maximum output size of the function.
+This is enforced with a runtime check.

+## Data-Space Primitives

+Data within a smart contract's data-space is stored within `maps`.
+These stores relate a typed-tuple to another typed-tuple (almost like a typed key-value store).
+As opposed to a table data structure, a map will only associate a given key with exactly one value.
+Values in a given mapping are set or fetched using:

+1. `(map-get map-name key-tuple)` - This fetches the value associated with a given key in the map, or returns `none` if there is no such value.
+2. `(map-set! map-name key-tuple value-tuple)` - This will set the value of `key-tuple` in the data map
+3. `(map-insert! map-name key-tuple value-tuple)` - This will set the value of `key-tuple` in the data map if and only if an entry does not already exist.
+4. `(map-delete! map-name key-tuple)` - This will delete `key-tuple` from the data map

+We chose to use data maps as opposed to other data structures for two
+reasons:

+1. The simplicity of data maps allows for both a simple implementation within the VM, and easier reasoning about functions.
+By inspecting a given function definition, it is clear which maps will be modified and even within those maps, which keys are affected by a given invocation.
+2. The interface of data maps ensures that the return types of map operations are _fixed length_, which is a requirement for static analysis of smart contracts' runtime, costs, and other properties.

+A smart contract defines the data schema of a data map with the `define-map` call.
+The `define-map` function may only be called in the top-level of the smart-contract (similar to `define-private`).
+This function accepts a name for the map, and a definition of the structure of the key and value types.
+Each of these is a list of `(name, type)` pairs, and they specify the input and output type of `map-get`.
+Types are either the values `'principal`, `'integer`, `'bool` or the output of a call to `(buffer n)`, which defines an n-byte fixed-length buffer.

+This interface, as described, disallows range-queries and queries-by-prefix on data maps.
+Within a smart contract function, you cannot iterate over an entire map.

 ## Clarity Type System